- Oops!Something went wrong.Please try again later.

 Inside the Headlines

-The top line surpassed the Zacks Consensus Estimate of $998 million.
+The top line surpassed the Zacks Consensus Estimate of $1,157 million by 1.8%.

-The company reports results under four segments — Carlisle Construction Materials (“CCM”), Carlisle Interconnect Technologies (“CIT”), Carlisle Fluid Technologies (“CFT”), and Carlisle Brake & Friction (“CBF”).
+The company reports results under three segments — Carlisle Construction Materials (“CCM”), Carlisle Interconnect Technologies (“CIT”) and Carlisle Fluid Technologies (“CFT”).
+In May 2021, it agreed to divest its Carlisle Brake & Friction (“CBF”) segment as part of its portfolio enhancement strategy.
+Effective second-quarter 2021, the CBF segment is included in the company’s discontinued operations.
 The quarterly segmental results are briefly discussed below.

-CIT revenues, representing 18% of total revenues, were $184 million, down 25% year over year.
-The decline was primarily attributable to a 33.5% decline in organic revenues on account of the significant order decline from Aerospace customers amid the coronavirus outbreak, partially offset by acquisitions and strength in the medical markets.
+CIT revenues, representing 14.3% of total revenues, were $168.9 million, down 8.2% year over year.
+The decline was primarily attributable to a 9.7% fall in organic revenues on account of decrease in orders from Aerospace customers, partially offset by benefits from acquisitions and price realization.

 Operating Margin Details